dolphindb/DolphinDBPlugin/zmq/README_EN.md

 make
 ```

-**Note:** Please make sure the file *libDolphinDB.so* is under the GCC search path before compilation.
+**Note:** Make sure the file *libDolphinDB.so* is under the GCC search path before compilation.
 You can add the plugin path to the library search path `LD_LIBRARY_PATH` or copy it to the build directory.

-*libPluginZmq.so* and *PluginZmq.txt* are generated under the working directory.
+*libPluginZmq.so* and *PluginZmq.txt* are generated under the working directory after successful compilation.

 ## 2. Send